From Income to Wealth Inequality in the U.S.: General Equilibrium Matters

-Labor Income Inequality and Monetary Policy
+Labor Income Inequality and Stabilization Policies

-September 2024 · Eustache Elina, Raphaël Huleux
+November 2025 · Eustache Elina, Raphaël Huleux

 Why is there still investment in polluting capital?